Secure $N$-dimensional Simultaneous Dense Coding and Applications: Conclusions

 (4) {\it Unlocking.} All the receivers collaborate to perform the inverse quantum Fourier transform on qu$N$its $B_1\dots B_M$, and the state of qu$N$its $B_1\dots B_M$ becomes

 (5) {\it Recovering.} Each Bob$_t$ performs $Z^{x_t}(X^\dagger)^{y_t}$ on qu$N$it $B_t$ to obtain $|\varphi_t\rangle$.

-\section{CONCLUSIONS}
+\section{Conclusions}

-Teleportation \cite{BBCJPW93} and dense coding \cite{BW92} are important quantum communication tasks.
-Simultaneous teleportation \cite{WYGL08} and simultaneous dense coding \cite{SQ10}, which guarantee that the receivers simultaneously achieve their respective information from one sender, may be relevant and useful for improvement of some models or tasks of quantum communication.
+Dense coding~\cite{BW92} and teleportation~\cite{BBCJPW93} are important quantum communication tasks.
+Simultaneous dense coding~\cite{SQ10} and simultaneous teleportation~\cite{WYGL08}, which guarantee that the receivers simultaneously achieve their respective information from one sender, may be relevant and useful for improvement of some models or tasks of quantum communication.
 In this paper, we have given a number of new results on simultaneous dense coding and teleportation.
-More specifically, we have given three protocols for simultaneous dense coding utilizing different $N$-dimensional quantum states (i.e. Bell state, W state, and GHZ state).
+More specifically, we have given three protocols for simultaneous dense coding utilising different $N$-dimensional quantum states (i.e., Bell state, W state, and GHZ state).
 Besides the quantum Fourier transform, we have introduced two new locking operators (i.e. the double controlled-NOT operator and the SWAP operator) for simultaneous dense coding.
-Then we have analyzed the fairness and the security problem of simultaneous dense coding and proposed a protocol which guarantees both the fairness and the security.
-We have shown that simultaneous dense coding can be used to implement a fair contract signing protocol.
+Then we have analysed the fairness and the security of the simultaneous dense coding protocol and proposed a protocol which guarantees both the fairness and the security, thus allowing for mutually distant receivers to execute the protocol.
+We have shown that any fair simultaneous dense coding scheme that is secure against intercept-resend attack can be used to implement a fair contract signing protocol.
 In addition, we have shown that the $N$-dimensional quantum Fourier transform can act as the locking operator in simultaneous teleportation of qu$N$its.